ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/advanced/advertising1.html.markdown

 <td width="15">
 </td>
 <td width="779">
-This refers to the [Theme entry](/developers/user-guide/product-guide/content-and-app-layout/introduction/themes-styles/themesmanage) that should be used to set the Widget's default appearance.
+  This refers to the <a href="/developers/user-guide/product-guide/content-and-app-layout/introduction/themes-styles/themesmanage">Theme entry</a> that should be used to set the Widget's default appearance.
 Once a Theme Style has been selected, individual components such as Font and Colors can be Set to False if you want the Widget to appear hidden by default.

 </td>
 </tr>